etiennestuder/java-ordered-properties/README.md

 As additional functionality, the properties are read, stored, and iterated in a well-defined order.
-Also, an option is provided to omit the current date from being persisted as a comment to the specified properties file.
+Also, an option is provided to omit the current date from being persisted as a comment in the specified properties file.

 The java-ordered-properties dependency is hosted at [Bintray's JCenter](https://bintray.com/etienne/java-utilities/java-ordered-properties).